 The Millennial Crisis is what Monica Church brands herself and her vlog as.
 A vlog of her life and the “millennial” things that happen in her life on a day-to-day basis.
-A channel where other millennials can learn from or where non-millennials can watch to understand what a day in a millennials life might look like.
+A channel where viewers can watch to understand what a day in a millennial’s life might look like.
 Similar to Justin Escalona, Monica is known for some great cinematics in her videos.
-She is real and genuine with her viewers and you can tell that by the way she talks to the camera.
+She is genuine with her viewers and you can tell that by the way she talks to the camera.

 There is no right time to start vlogging.
-If you are interested in the concept of making videos about your daily life and building a following off of it, then just start.
+If you’re interested in making videos about your daily life and building a following off of it, then just start.
 It doesn’t take much and you probably already have the necessary resources to start a vlog on YouTube.
 Focus on perfecting your storytelling and focus on upgrading your equipment later.
 Learn from the best and continue to develop as you create more and more vlogs!

 Ready to start vlogging?
 Leave your channel links below for everyone to check out!
 Also let me know if I missed out on any vlogging essentials!
 Would love to hear some of your tips and essentials to vlogging on YouTube.
 So drop a comment below and let me know what you have to say!